amaiorano/ZeldaDS/DEV_SETUP.md

 * Add an environment variable named NDSGAMEROOT set to the root folder containing ZeldaDS
     * For example: NDSGAMEROOT=C:\Code\ZeldaDS
+    [TODO: Get rid of this dependency and make everything that uses it work with relative paths instead.]

 * Open %NDSGAMEROOT%\Game\ZeldaDS.sln in Visual Studio, open project properties, select "All Configurations", then go to Configuration Properties -> Debugging, and set:
     * Command: $(NDSEMUPATH)